Skip to main content

 AI citation is not a replacement for traditional SEO — it is an extension of it.
 The same fundamentals (strong entity signals, clear content, authoritative backlinks, technical excellence) serve both.
 But AI engines place extra weight on extractability, schema markup and corroboration across multiple trusted sources.
 Optimising for those three dimensions gives your Vancouver business visibility in the search surfaces where more and more buyers start their journey.

 The time to invest is now — while the space is still open and most competitors are not doing it.
-If you are not sure where your brand stands with AI search, request a free SEO audit.
+If you are not sure where your brand stands with AI search, request a free SEO audit from Khan IT.
 We will check your AI citability — how often you are mentioned in Google AI Overviews, ChatGPT, Perplexity and Gemini — alongside your traditional SEO health, and show you exactly which changes will get you cited first.

 Frequently asked questions